ashwinreddy/blog/_notes/Public/People/Swift.md

 feed: hide
 ---

 Jonathan Swift was an Irish writer.
-He wrote _Gulliver's Travels_, etc. He was good friends with [[Pope]].
+He wrote _Gulliver's Travels_, etc. He was good friends with [[Alexander Pope]].